PaulWebster/RadioFrance/README.md

 - If things are not working then enable Debug logging for this plugin via LMS/Settings/Advanced/Logging interface, repeat the problem and then check the LMS logs.

 ## Version History
+**0.4.3 24-Sep-2022**
+- Reinstate song information on France Musique (note - will not work for all tracks)
+- Add FIP Metal and FIP Hip-Hop

 **0.4.2 28-May-2022**
 - Also replace icon for France Bleu Elsass station